Common Freight Factoring Mistakes that can Bankrupt You

 - Owner-operators struggling to pay your bills

 In this article, we want to expose some of the risks associated with transportation companies due to unethical practices in the industry.
-Here at Bankers Factoring, we have years of expertise in helping trucking and transportation companies grow their book of business.
-Our process is unique as we take the credit risk with our non-recourse accounts receivable factoring for freight haulers.
+Here at Bankers Factoring, we have years of expertise in helping trucking and transportation companies grow their book of business through trucking factor finance.
+Moreover, our process is unique as we take credit risk with our non-recourse accounts receivable factoring for freight haulers.

-Truckers and other motorists are protected on the road by regulations.
-Unfortunately, some dishonest freight operators, trucking companies, and transporters have discovered ways to circumvent these laws in saving time and money by operating unsafely.
+Regulations protect truckers and other motorists.
+Unfortunately, some dishonest freight operators, trucking companies, and transporters have discovered ways to circumvent these laws to save time and money by operating unsafely.

 What is a Chameleon Carrier?

-A reincarnated carrier is a transportation service that was ordered inoperable because of safety concerns that endangered drivers and the public.
-Within a short amount of time, these carriers reopen under a new identity and begin operations.
-In most reincarnation carrier cases; the company reopens with the same dangerous drivers and equipment.
-Changing the appearance of the business or operations to comply with safety rules is usually ignored.
+A reincarnated carrier is a transportation service that orders inoperable because of safety concerns that endanger drivers and the public.
+Within a short time, these carriers reopen under a new identity and begin operations.
+As a result, the company reopens with the same dangerous drivers and equipment in most reincarnation carrier cases.
+Thus, companies usually ignore compliance with safety rules when they change the business’s or operation’s appearance.
 Carriers continue to operate in an unsafe, illegal manner.

 How do Chameleon Carriers Get Away with New Operations?

-The Federal Motor Carrier Safety Administration (FMCSA) makes every attempt to keep dangerous carriers off the road; however, not all carriers or transporters ordered to stop operating by FMCSA do so.
-Because the FMCSA is unable to track all commercial drivers at all times, carriers ordered to cease operations may be able to run hauls successfully for some time before being detected.
+The Federal Motor Carrier Safety Administration (FMCSA) attempts to keep dangerous carriers off the road.
+However, not all carriers or transporters ordered to stop operating by FMCSA do so.
+Because the FMCSA cannot track all commercial drivers at all times, carriers ordered to cease operations may be able to run hauls successfully for some time before being detected.

 If a chameleon carrier is apprehended, significant fines could be imposed for each day the carrier works after issuing the order to stop.
-These fines levied from the Department of Transportation, and other regulated agencies will not come down easy for carriers.
+These fines levied by the Department of Transportation and other regulated agencies will not come down easily for carriers.
 Many dangerous carriers will continue to operate until they are caught for the second time utilizing unsafe practices.

 The Impact of Reincarnated Carriers on Trucking

 Other trucks and vehicles on the road are at risk from chameleon carriers and unsafe habits.
-Companies that diligently confirm a carrier is permitted to operate are one way to protect the trucking sector.
-Companies should ensure carriers and transportation providers are appropriately registered before selecting a carrier.
-Setting policies for specifying and hiring freight forwarders and trucking companies keeps the roads safer and each party’s overall risk.
+Companies that diligently confirm carrier permits to operate are one way to protect the trucking sector.
+Companies should also ensure carriers and transportation providers are appropriately registered before selecting a carrier.
+Thus, setting policies for specifying and hiring freight forwarders and trucking companies keeps the roads safer and each party’s overall risk.

 Truckers who drive for carriers that do not follow FMCSA laws could be reluctant to report infractions for fear of losing their jobs but reporting rogue carriers can benefit individual truckers.
 Chameleon firms frequently force truckers to travel for long periods without stopping to save time and money.
 Drivers who are cognizant of infractions must report them as soon as they become aware of them.